ALERT: New Details On The FinCEN Ruling

 –The purchase is in cash or does not involve financing from a traditional lending institution.

-We understand that this new reporting requirement presents a change to our closing process in that our team
+We understand that this new reporting requirement presented a change to our closing process in that our team

-members will need to collect additional information about both the buyer and the seller.
+members needed to collect additional information about both the buyer and the seller.

 Resources